uwetom/media-production-worksheets/wk-unity-external-data-2/index.md

 The key thing about Arrays in Unity is that you cannot add or remove elements to them once they have been initialised.

-Like all variables in Unity you have to declare the type of data the Array wil hold (in our case: Game Objects).
+Like all variables in Unity you have to declare the type of data the Array will hold (in our case: Game Objects).

 Unity also has lists which work slightly differently to arrays (and you can add or remove elements to them).

 Learn more about Arrays and Lists here https://www.youtube.com/watch?v=Q16KIxtomeo
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjgwNTczMCwtODA2MjM2NjQwLC0xODYxNz
+eyJoaXN0b3J5IjpbOTM2NTg1OTY2LDY4MDU3MzAsLTgwNjIzNj
-MyNDE0LC00NzA3ODkyOCwtNDg4NDI1MTk0LC0yMjcxODg2NjMs
+Y0MCwtMTg2MTczMjQxNCwtNDcwNzg5MjgsLTQ4ODQyNTE5NCwt
-LTEyMjA3NzQzNTcsNzQyODY3OTUzLDk3ODk0MzMyMCw3MjUyOD
+MjI3MTg4NjYzLC0xMjIwNzc0MzU3LDc0Mjg2Nzk1Myw5Nzg5ND
-I0MDQsLTg5NDM0Mjc1NCwtMzEwMzY4MjQ4LC04MjYzNTcwMTEs
+MzMjAsNzI1MjgyNDA0LC04OTQzNDI3NTQsLTMxMDM2ODI0OCwt
-LTg0Mzk5NTk4Ml19
+ODI2MzU3MDExLC04NDM5OTU5ODJdfQ==
 -->